letsdig/BCRST2000/README.md

 # BCRST2000

+---{At this moment 9/10/2021 note patterns have still to be added asap, so the track 7 and 8 just play a single note sample right now}---

 This is a setup for use the BCR2000 + Supercollider + Tidal Cycles as a mixer/looper/sampler/slicer/fast-navigation tool, the scripts can be also improved and it is a work in progress, so expect to find bugs or errors.

-*At this moment 9/10/2021 note patterns have still to be added asap, so the track 7 and 8 just play a single note sample right now*

 It also contains a very raw bash script to get random patterns of 8 chars using 9 digits (0, 1, 2, 3, 4, 5, 6, 7, ~)